dart-lang/site-www/src/_guides/language/effective-dart/design.md

 Dart is a "pure" object-oriented language in that all objects are instances of classes.
-But Dart does not require all code to be defined inside a class&mdash;you can define top-level variables, constants, and functions like you can in a procedural or functional language.
+But Dart does not require all code to be defined inside a class—you can define top-level variables, constants, and functions like you can in a procedural or functional language.

 ### AVOID defining a one-member abstract class when a simple function will do.